 CLIC Sargent, a national charity which provides emotional, financial, and practical support to young people and children who have been diagnosed with cancer.
 My brother, who is now a member of CLIC Sargent’s board of trustees, was helped by the charity after he was diagnosed with a brain tumour in 2011, and I’m so grateful to them for the support they gave my family during this difficult time.

-The second is Hope and Homes for Children, a brilliant organisation which aims to eradicate the institutional care of children.
-I had initially planned to raise money for an orphanage on my travels but after some research I discovered that orphanages are terrible places for children, even with the best of intentions and resources no one except a family can give those children the love and attention that they need.
+The second was Hope and Homes for Children, a brilliant organisation which aims to eradicate the institutional care of children.
+I had initially planned to raise money for an orphanage on my travels but after some research I discovered that orphanages are terrible places for children, even with the best of intentions and resources no one except a family can give children the love and attention that they need.